The Loving Heart of Enlightenment

 What we are talking about here is God and creation – Awareness (God) and the objects of awareness (creation).
 It is very simple.
 When I use this phrase “objects of awareness,” I am talking about anything at all that can be perceived in any way at all.
 So I am not just talking about physical objects, I am also talking about thoughts, emotions, nighttime dreams, intuitive feelings, energy states, hallucinations, and so forth.
 Anything at all that can be perceived in any way at all is an object of awareness.

 Now, with this particular awakening, we recognize the second capacity of this awareness.
 This awareness has both the capacity to perceive and the capacity to create what it perceives.
 This process of creation is best described as an emanation – a spontaneous emanation – and this Awareness is the source of this emanation.
-Because of this, my mentor, Timothy Conway, and I refer to this awareness as “Source-Awareness.”
+This is why my mentor, Timothy Conway, and I refer to this awareness as “Source-Awareness.”

 This Source-Awareness spontaneously emanates as the totality of created reality and this Source-Awareness is what you truly are fundamental.
 This Source-Awareness is looking out of your eyes right now!
 Not a piece of it.
 Not a branch of it.
 The wholeness of this Source-Awareness is looking out of your eyes right now!